microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 * Users can manage notification settings only after the selected app sends a notification.
 * The icon for each notification is included in the app manifest.
 Microsoft Graph does not support customizing the icon.
 * Priority notifications are not supported.

+Apply the following best practices to your activity feed notifications:

 * Localize the content in a notification toast or feed.
 The localization happens only if the app’s content is [localized](/platform/concepts/build-and-test/apps-localization).
 * Provide appropriate titles and descriptions for your **Activity Types**.
 Use short titles, such as **@mention** and **Announcements**.
 Avoid long titles, such as **User at-mentioned activity** and **Post creation activity**.
 * Notifications should convey important information for the user.
-For example, Lynne mentioned you in a conversation.
+For example: Lynne mentioned you in a conversation.
 * Avoid sending notifications that are promotional in nature.
-For example, Try the new feature in the Cycling app!
+For example: Try the new feature in the Cycling app!
 * Inform the user about the notifications storage period in the activity feed.
 In Microsoft Teams, the storage period is 30 days.

     > [!NOTE]